-Given the qualifying nature of this examination, the Doctoral Qualifying Examination should be taken before work on doctoral research is begun.
+Given the qualifying nature of this examination, the Doctoral Qualifying Examination should be taken after the completion of recommended coursework but before the bulk of the work on doctoral research is begun.
 Both the Methods and Substantive components must be completed satisfactorily for a student to continue in the doctoral program.

 The methods component of the qualifying exam is offered at the end of each spring semester.
-It should be taken after completion of EPID 722.
-The student is required to consult with the mentor before registering for the methods component of the doctoral qualifying examination, to confirm the student's readiness to take the examination at that time.
+It should be taken after completion of EPID 722 and is typically taken at the end of the student's second year in the program.
+The student is required to consult with the mentor before registering for the methods component of the doctoral qualifying examination to confirm the student's readiness to take the examination at that time.